-Our downtown office (HQ) will be available Monday-Thursday on a specific schedule (see below) starting Monday, June 1st.
+Our downtown office (HQ) will be available Monday–Friday for any Lemonheads who want to use it.
 The office will still be closed to the public, so employees will need their key fob to get in.
 It’s absolutely not mandatory for HQ Lemonheads to be in the office, but it’s there for anyone who needs or wants it.

-To minimize the spread of germs and keep good physical distance between people at all times, we’re putting the following steps in place to start with:
+To minimize the spread of germs and keep good physical distance between people at all times, we have the following steps in place:

-One person per table.
-Since our tables are spaced out throughout the office, this will ensure Lemonheads are at least six feet apart while working at their desks, even when their tablemate is also present.
+Two people per table max.
+Since our tables are pretty large, sitting at opposite ends of the table will help ensure Lemonheads are at least six feet apart while working at their desks, even when their tablemate is also present.

 Staggered stadium seating (say that five times fast).
 We’ll mark off our stadium seats to keep people six feet apart for larger meetings.